CS-LTU/com7033-assignment-mahmoodfarooq85/README.md

 A new user can register and log in securely(Both as Doctor and a Patient)

 Passwords are hashed, not stored in plain text.
-Users have roles → Doctor or Patient
+Users have roles → Doctor or Patient.
 Only Doctors can access and manage the Patients page.
 Doctors can Add / Update / Delete patients.
-It displays a real medical dataset (stroke_data.csv) this was provided by our teacher
+It displays a real medical dataset (stroke_data.csv) this was provided by our teacher.
            And
 User accounts are securely stored in SQLite (primary authentication database).
 Patient records are stored in MongoDB (demonstrates secure NoSQL usage).